DavidCagua/koast/README.md

 ## 🆘 Support

-For support, please open an issue on GitHub or contact the development team.
+For support, please open an issue on GitHub or contact dfcaguazango@gmail.com.